vcadillog/PCRDscrapper/README.md

 The script restarts itself (only on linux) after an error is found or no new data is received after a set period of time, should be modified if you are running on windows or do it manually.

+Additional command !pvp shows the rank in demand.

 Code based on the repository:
 https://github.com/FabulousCupcake/pcr-exporter